 Jacksonville University is a private institution of higher education located in Jacksonville, Florida.
 Founded in 1934 by William J. Porter, the university originated as a two-year junior college knows a William J. Porter University.
 The following year in 1935, the university was renamed Jacksonville Junior College.
-In its early years, JU didn’t have a permanent location and as a result was constantly relocating; however, in 1947 due to the increased need for college education after the GI bill, the university found its permanent home.
 In 1958, after a merger between the Junior College and the Jacksonville College of Music, the university adopted its current name, Jacksonville University.
 In 1962 the university became an accredited four-year institution.
-Jacksonville University is regionally accredited by the Southern Association of Colleges and Schools.